thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 Motion is an important aspect when building modern web applications.
 In fact, it's important for all kinds of software products that involve user interfaces and interactions.
 Good user interfaces with well-designed animations help users understand the flow between two states.
 Imagine we are on a simple website that only has one button.
 We click that button and without any motion a box appears.
 Isn't that boring?
 Also, we as a user might think that the box appeared because of our action.
 However, it could have been the result of something else like an http call in the background.
 In addition, animations can be used to make the user interface more snappy and responsive.
 They also explain changes in the arrangement of elements on the screen as some user actions may change the UI.

-This could easly drift off into a whole new discussion about user experience and why motion matters.
+This could easily drift off into a whole new discussion about user experience and why motion matters.
 The bottom line is that motion not only makes a site more usable but also more fun.
 They tell stories, add a perceptible time dimension and improve the overall user experience of applications.

 In this article we'll briefly look at different ways to approach motion in modern web applications, specifically imperative and declarative animations.
 We'll cover the basics of CSS and JavaScript animations before diving diving into a sophisticated animation in the context of an Angular application.